 - (a) A filled-out and signed WFTC application (your spouse must also sign the WFTC application if you are filing married filing jointly on your federal income tax return); and - (b) A copy of your complete federal income tax return that was filed with the federal government. - (9) What if I did not file my WFTC application by December 31st, is it too late to file?
-If you do not apply to receive the refund before the December 31st deadline, then you cannot apply for it later.
-For example, if you wish to request a WFTC refund based on your 2022 tax year information, the department will not accept WFTC applications that were filed or postmarked after January 2, 2024 (December 31, 2023 falls on a Sunday and January 1, 2024 is a holiday, so the deadline would fall on the next business day which is January 2, 2024).
+No, it is not too late.
+If you do not apply to receive the refund before the December 31st deadline, then you ((cannot apply for it later)) may still apply to receive the refund up to three years after the calendar year in which your federal income tax return was originally due, without regard to any federal extensions.
+For example, if you wish to request a WFTC refund based on your 2022 tax year information, the department will ((not accept WFTC applications that were filed or postmarked after January 2, 2024 (December 31, 2023 falls on a Sunday and January 1, 2024 is a holiday, so the deadline would fall on the next business day which is January 2, 2024))) accept your 2022 WFTC application through December 31, 2026 (because your 2022 federal income tax return is due in 2023).